margolisj/easy-proxy/README.md

 Creates proxies on multiple web service providers.

 ## Todo
-* Add ability to track each task or spit out list while it ends
+* Add ability to track each task or spit out list while it ends, some JS UI
 * Have get status pull tags and find number of each tag per provider
 * Providers
   * Google Cloud Engine